 Puglia has an amazing food culture going back centuries.
-This, and three UNESCO sites, 500 miles of coastline and upwards of 45,000 olive trees mean it has a lot to capture hearts.
-And it has a slew of wine grapes, many indigenous to Puglia.
+This, three UNESCO sites, 500 miles of coastline, and upwards of 45,000 olive trees mean it has a lot to capture hearts.
+And the wine- a slew of wine grapes, many indigenous to Puglia are thriving.
 It also has wine philosopher Francesco Dibenedetto at his l’archetipo winery in the Taranto province.

 Dibenedetto started l’archetipo in 2010 after years of farming organically and biodynamically.
-A severe health issue resulted in his exploration of alternative methods for healing.
+A severe health issue resulted in his exploration of alternative healing methods.
 This blossomed into an inquiry about soil, vine, and overall winery health.
 The result?
 A synergistic approach to viticulture and very nice wines.

 My recent l’archetipo visit with Radici del Sud was enlightening, or should I say philosophical.
 Francesco’s passion is commendable, a man understanding that we have one body and one world and need to take care of both.